katiepb525/chess/README.md

 * Fix law of demeter violations.
 (Some weird chaining going on with my methods.)

 Save for later:
+* Having to call legal_moves with @start_place.legal_moves(@start_place) is silly.
+Remove the need for an argument pass every time by using instance vars.
 * List the possible positions a player can go to before they enter their input.
 * GameHandler calls display message method, loops #gets when player enters bad input.